ishakarki/MyCloset/checkpoints/Homework4.md

 - Knowledge: Integration Layer, publishing
   - Learning more about sending in user request to display information
   - Figuring out ways we can publish the website
-- Test our classes with our actual clothing pictures (CHANGE: added task, we want to get this done earlier to make sure we have enough time to work around errors)
+- Test our classes with our actual clothing pictures (CHANGE: already done!)
-- Vananh: Make sure frontend and backend work nicely and CSS
-  - do the correct images come out? do the buttons link to right pages?
-   - Figure out how the user will interact with the website: buttons request
-- Isha: User upload
-  - implement user upload, where user can upload their own images to add to the database
+- User upload: user can upload their own images to add to the database (CHANGE: already done!)
+- Make sure frontend and backend work nicely and CSS
+- NEW: Implement better UI